 These are the people who have organised the events for Induction Week and will be around throughout to answer any questions you may have.
 Feel free to contact any of them before coming to Durham as they are all more than happy to help.

-Introduction from your Senior Freshers’ Rep, Sam Martin
+Introduction from your Senior Freshers’ Rep, Ruth Kaufmann Wolfe

 Freshers’ Reps (‘Freps’)

 Hi everyone, I’m Michaela and I’m a second year law student.
 Let me start by saying a huge welcome to Mary’s and a massive congratulations on getting into Durham!
 Your move to Durham and into college life, for some of you, I can imagine will be daunting, but don’t worry, you’ve got a fantastic Induction Week ahead of you and an awesome team of Freps ready and eager to help you out.
 For example, though I’m originally from Kent I have spent the last 5 years living in Hong Kong and doing various stints in a few other places so I’m here for any international and domestic students alike who may find it hard moving or settling in!

 I’ll be the first to admit I was a little bit skeptical about what college life and Durham City would hold, but the best advice I can give is to dive into whatever the university and college can offer!!
 There really is something for everyone, and I can only encourage you to try your hand at as much as possible, you may surprise yourself at what you end up enjoying!
 I’ve tried Masquerade Ball Decs Committee, mixed lacrosse (not my strong suit!), the Mary’s annual Panto (an unforgettable memory) and Mary’s Dance (subtle plug, come join its great!!!).